92nd Grand Parade • Saturday, August 21, 2021

 It could be a warm day; be sure to bring water or other hydrating fluids, sunscreen, and protective eye wear for everyone in your unit.
 Be advised that Western Welcome Week has specific dates for events which are not canceled due to inclement weather, and no refunds are made because of weather.
 However, if weather creates a safety issue, Western Welcome Week reserves the right to terminate or postpone the event.

 Parade staging, parade route, equestrian route, and bus drop-off and parking map

-Parade Committee is comprised of wonderful volunteers:
+Parade Committee is comprised of these wonderful volunteers:

 - Co-Chairs — Mike Giesen and Cathy Weaver

 - Staging — Norm Borchers & Platte Canyon Sertoma Club